-I am currently working on several research projects associated with curriculum development at CESL.
-One is on faculty perspectives of developing and implementing an extensive reading program.
+At Southern Illinois University, I applied a similar method to study faculty perspectives of developing and implementing an extensive reading program.
 This came about when I realized that the CESL curriculum did not address any extensive reading practices in its current form.
-As curriculum coordinator, I was curious to learn why this was so and this prompted me to investigate faculty perspectives.
+As curriculum coordinator, I was curious to learn why this was so, thus prompting me to investigate faculty perspectives.
 The literature on the benefits of extensive reading is growing, but there are not many studies detailing successes and challenges of integrating extensive reading into existing curriculum.
-I anticipate the paper to be completed in the summer of 2017.
+I have completed this study and the manuscript is now under review.

-For the next academic year, I would like to focus on IEP teacher cognition.
-I am very intrigued by the different perceptions and attitudes teachers have towards research in applied linguistics and second language education.
+A small part of that extensive reading study looked at teachers’ engagement with research (Borg, 2013).
+I am intrigued by the different perceptions and attitudes teachers have towards research in applied linguistics and second language education.
+Through my professional learning network, I found a colleague who has a similar interest, and we are in the process of collecting and analyzing data on English language teachers’ cognition and engagement with research.
+My focus of this study is on teachers who work in intensive English programs in the US and Canada because I have not seen many studies on this group.
 As an advocate for research-based pedagogy, I find myself in conflict with teachers who see little to no practical use in research.
 I want to better understand their perceptions and share these findings with others in my position.
 I feel that, if we cannot connect theory and practice, we will keep repeating the same mistakes and our profession cannot fully advance (Borg, 2009; Tavakoli, 2015).

 Borg, S. (2009).
 English language teachers’ conceptions of research.
 Applied Linguistics, 30(3), 358-388.